Bhargav-A1/SkillBuilder_AI/README.md

-# SkillBuilder_AI
-Agentic workflow Implementation using Langgraph

-# killBuilder AI – Personalized Learning Path Generator (Agentic Workflow with LangGraph)
+# SkillBuilder AI – Personalized Learning Path Generator (Agentic Workflow with LangGraph)

 **SkillBuilder AI** is an intelligent assistant that builds customized learning roadmaps for users based on their career goals.
 Powered by an agentic workflow using [LangGraph](https://docs.langgraph.dev/), it demonstrates how multiple agents can collaborate to plan, execute, and reflect — simulating human-like reasoning.